missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Traffic Violations And Infractions In Missouri?

 Traffic violations and infractions in Missouri occur when road users disregard laws that oversee vehicles’ operation on the highways and streets.
-In Missouri, all cases regarding violations of the state’s traffic law are heard in the Municipal or Traffic Court division of Circuit courts.
+In Missouri, cases regarding violations of the state’s traffic law are heard in the Municipal or Traffic Court division of Circuit courts.
 The types of Traffic violations addressed in Missouri courts vary based on the severity/repetition of the offense and damages that occurred during the incident.

 What Are Felony Traffic Violations In Missouri?